-POF-USA firearms are designed and built to use factory manufactured cartridges only.
-Using hand-loaded, remanufactured, reloaded, or other non-standard ammunition could result in serious malfunction, damage to the firearm, or serious bodily injury to the shooter or bystanders, or even death.
-POF-USA, Inc. is not liable for any damage to the firearm, bodily injury to person(s), or damage to any property resulting from the use or misuse of any firearm.
-This manual should accompany this firearm at all times.
+The POF-USA firearms are designed for factory manufactured cartridges only.
+Using handloaded, remanufactured, reloaded, or other non-standard ammunition could result in serious malfunction, damage to the firearm, or serious bodily injury to the shooter or bystanders, or even death.
+POF-USA, Inc. is not liable for any damage to the weapon, bodily injury to person(s), or damage to any property resulting from the use or misuse of any firearm.
+This manual should always accompany this firearm.
 A replacement copy can be obtained anytime by visiting our website at www.pof-usa.com.